ouzoks/ouzoks/README.md

 ## Hi 👋 I'm Oğuz

-I'm a frontend-focused developer with strong confidence in React (JavaScript), and experience working on AI-assisted backend projects using .NET.
+I'm a frontend-focused developer with strong confidence in React (JavaScript), and experience working on backend projects using .NET.

 ### What I’m confident in
 - ⚛️ Frontend development with React